Akili built Video Games to Help ADHD in kids

 Eddie Martucci: Well, we’re doing the work to put time and attention towards it.
 So you’re right.
 Just because it’s digital does not mean people will use it or understand it.
 So you’ve got to sit with patients and educate.
 Just because docs have a new tool doesn’t mean they’ll trust it.
 So you’ve got to spend time to make sure they understand the data and more importantly, understand where we’re trying to play in the treatment paradigm.
 Right.
 Because, again, we’re not … the easy answer for a digital is, “Oh, this is supposed to be a digital equivalent of a drug.”
 No. It’s more nuanced than that.
 This is supposed to help in a very specific way.
 And insurers are probably the biggest barrier because it’s so new for them.
 Right.
 This is this is very new.
 They don’t really, they’re not really built to be able to adjudicate digital products.
 Right.
 And unfortunately, we’ve got some of these types of myths floating around, like the FDA medical device myth, which understandably makes insurers uncomfortable.
 Right.
 If they if that’s what they’ve heard, they say, well, how in the world am I supposed to adjudicate efficacy if the FDA doesn’t?
 I guess I’ll look at this with all the other hundreds of wellness apps out there.

 Eddie Martucci: So it’s education time.
 Honestly, it’s education time to unravel these myths, to really sit and make sure these stakeholders understand the data and the utility of the product.
 In terms of special things, one of the one of the nice things about growing a company, especially with digital company in this day and age, is you can test and iterate really quickly on all of these fronts.
 And so when we test you’ve got to have the meetings and you’ve got to fit into their review cycles.
 But for patients and docs, you know, we, we take a very clear test and learn approach.
 We are releasing certain types of educational content or certain types of marketing messages in pilot phase.
 Right now we see what works, we see what doesn’t.
 We adapt.
 We do the same thing with the distribution infrastructure, frankly.
-Like how in the world do you get a video game therapeutic from your doctor?
+Like how in the world do you get video games to help ADHD as a therapeutic from your doctor?
 We built the infrastructure.
 We tested, we changed, we scrapped half of it and started again.
 So that is the beauty of living in a digital world.
 We can we can do that type of testing and learning.

 Harry Glorikian: And good old AB testing on what works and what doesn’t.